FERPA Reminder for Indiana State University Faculty and Advisors

 Indiana State University's complete policy on Student Educational Records is available here.

-Any requests for information and questions concerning the release of information should be referred to the Office of Registration and Records.
+Any requests for information and questions concerning the release of information should be referred to the Office of the Registrar.
 (812) 237-2020 ISU-ORR@mail.indstate.edu.